 Pondy is this nice laid back beach town with a legacy of being a French colony.
 A rare Indian city which is clean with well laid out roads.
 All of whom have a board telling the name of the street or road.
 We stayed at a beach resort, which was very reasonable for the last minute booking.
 In the morning, on the beach there were exactly 3 people on the beach including me, to see the sunrise.
 There are a countable number of places that you can visit.
 Aurobindo Ashram, three churches, and a couple of temples, a museum, a beach road with Gandhi statue.

-There is equally countable number of eating joints where you can go and eat.
+There is an equally countable number of eating joints where you can go and eat.
 These are the places where you actually feel how laid back the residents are.
 The place where we had dinner was a rooftop restaurant with a nice ambiance.
 But there was only one person to take the order, cook and serve you.
 So everything that we ordered took at least 20 minutes.
-The place where we had our breakfast / lunch next day, was amazingly good, with a relaxed air and mouth-watering food, a perfect Sunday morning joint.
+The place where we had our breakfast/lunch the next day, was amazingly good, with a relaxed air and mouth-watering food, a perfect Sunday morning joint.

 There are few roads, and most pathways are trails in the wilderness.
-The nature around you in not fabricated, it is left as it would have been without the township being there.
+The nature around you is not fabricated, it is left as it would have been without the township being there.

 The only attraction in the whole township is Matrimandir, which is under construction as of now, so you can not go inside it as of now.
 The battery operated carts, port you to and fro the Matrimandir.
 And there is only one parking place in the town.
 As one of my friends said ‘the way to live in Auroville is to hire a hut and a cycle and just be there’.

-The best part of the trip was the unbelievably good road from Bangalore to Pondicherry, with not much traffic.
-It almost gives you a feeling of being in a developed country, or shall we say we are developed, may be only in bits and pieces.
+The best part of the Weekend in Pondicherry trip was the unbelievably good road from Bangalore to Pondicherry, with not much traffic.
+It almost gives you a feeling of being in a developed country, or shall we say we are developed, maybe only in bits and pieces.